-Or, if this person still has trouble with even raw milk, they could add these lactase drops to raw milk.
-(Stephanie, you might want to try this with your husband.)
+Or, if this person still has trouble with even raw milk, they could add these lactase drops to raw milk (get 10% off through April 30, 2021 with coupon code WARDEEAPRIL).
+Stephanie, you might want to try this with your husband.

 Finally, keep in mind that lactose can be naturally reduced through culturing — especially by making raw milk yogurt that ferments for at least 24 hours.
 Here's my FREE Thick Raw Milk Yogurt Recipe.

 - The Untold Story of Milk by Ron Schmid

 - Got Raw Milk?
 Questions To Ask Your Farmer

 - 7 Things You Didn't Know About Raw Milk